winsontan520/Android-WVersionManager/README.md

     	versionManager.setIgnoreThisVersionLabel("Custom ignore this version");
     	versionManager.setUpdateUrl("http://your_app_url"); // this is the link will execute when update now clicked. default will go to google play based on your package name. versionManager.setReminderTimer(10); // this mean checkVersion() will not take effect within 10 minutes

+## Usage - Ask user for rate
+1. Copy latest version of jarfile in folder JAR to your project libs folder.
+You may also check out src used as project library.
+2. Add following lines to prompt user dialog for rating

+		WVersionManager versionManager = new WVersionManager(this);
+		versionManager.askForRate();

 ## License - Free to use
     Copyright 2013 Winson Tan